Lovell House

 It is often described as the first steel frame house in the United States, and also an early example of the use of gunite (sprayed-on concrete).
 Neutra was familiar with steel construction due to his earlier work with the Chicago firm Holabird & Roche.
-Neutra served as the contractor for the project in order to manage the cost and quality.
+Neutra served as the contractor for the project because no residential contractors were willing to construct a steel frame home due to the industry's unfamiliarity with and outright distaste for industrial materials employed for residential work.

 History

-Philip Lovell was enchanted with the house and praised his architect publicly.
+Philip M. Lovell was enchanted with the house and praised his architect publicly.
 Lovell had previously commissioned architect Rudolf Schindler to build the landmark Lovell Beach House in 1926.
 Neutra and Schindler were contemporaries in Europe and the Neutras lived with the Schindlers (Schindler House) when they first settled in Los Angeles in 1925.
 Lovell chose Neutra instead of Schindler to build his Los Angeles home while they were living under the same roof.
 Neutra was known for his relationships with his clients—he thought of himself as a therapist and the client his patient.
 He spent time getting to know his clients and analyzed their needs.

+Philip Lovell's unconventional health philosophies heavily influenced the design and purpose of the Lovell House.
+Known for his advocacy of natural living, Lovell emphasized the integration of health-focused features such as outdoor spaces for sunbathing, a rooftop solarium, and rooms designed to maximize UV exposure.
+The home was one of the first in Los Angeles to include spaces dedicated to nude sunbathing, outdoor exercise, and vegetarian meal preparation, aligning with his belief in heliotherapy and drug-free living.

+Lovell's health-oriented ideals extended beyond architecture; he was a naturopath and a prominent health columnist for the Los Angeles Times.
+His columns, lectures, and radio broadcasts popularized alternative health practices in California, and the Lovell House became a physical manifestation of his lifestyle beliefs.
+This combination of health and architecture marked a significant departure from traditional residential designs of the time.

+The Lovell house was an expensive house during the time.
+Lovell paid his contractor $58,672.32.
+Leah and Philip Lovell had differing views on what they remembered the cost estimate to be.
+Philip recalled $37,000, while Leah thought, $48,000.
+There was still an outstanding fee of $413 for Richard Neutra in 1930, which was part of the estimated total of $5863.

 The Lovell House was purchased in 1961 by Morton and Betty Topper.
 It was added to the list of Registered Historic Places in Los Angeles in 1971.

 In 2021, art dealers Iwan and Manuela Wirth purchased the property for $8.75 million, "with plans to bring back its original lustre."